OpenBB-finance/OpenBB/website/content/terminal/portfolio/_index.md

 ## Examples

-Instead of loading the "Public_Equity_Orderbook.xlsx" file, we now load in "Public_Equity_Orderbook_No_Categorization.xlsx" which does not include categorisation of the stocks by industry, sector, country and region.
+Instead of loading the "Public_Equity_Orderbook.xlsx" file, we now load in "Public_Equity_Orderbook_No_Categorization.xlsx" which does not include categorization of the stocks by industry, sector, country and region.
 Therefore, we let the OpenBB Terminal figure this out.
 This takes a bit longer to load.